This post may contain affiliate links.

 What Causes Sphynx Cats To Be Clingy?

-A lack of proper playtime and affection will be enough to cause them to cling.
+1. A lack of proper playtime and affection will be enough to cause them to cling.
 In search of attention and companionship.
 Normally a cat that is deprived of such will tend to be overly dependent in search to fulfill what’s missing.

-Health issues, separation anxiety, and stress can also lead to clingy behavior.
+3. Health issues can also lead to clingy behavior.
 If you feel that your sphynx is presenting with unusual behavior then you should speak to your vet to find out if there are any underlying issues so you can get it treated immediately.

+5. Overly Spoiled.
 Another reason for clingy behavior with sphynx cats is when they are overly spoiled.
 As cat parents, we want to do everything in our power to make sure our pets are well-taken care of without realizing that we not creating boundaries.

 Over time this constant nurturing and providing makes them overly dependent and spoiled.
-Hence this clingy is harvested.
-Alternatively, a bored cat will also display signs of being clingy and overly affectionate.
+Hence this clinginess is harvested.

 Sphynx are known for greeting their owners at the door, following them around the home, and even forming close relationships.
 However, when this type of behavior gets too extreme it can become too much to tolerate.